douggal/advent-of-code-2021/README.md

 Completed Part Two at 3 minutes before midnight on the 4th.
 I made two mistakes: 1) somehow typed in a "1" to first number line 1 of data in the file when saving the puzzle input, and 2) for part two I did not reload the data after part 1 completed.

+#### Day 05
+Choose a represenation of this sparse matrix that will work will with functional programming methods